Home

 Your Haircut and Your Face Shape

-Want to know which haircut is best suited for your face shape?
+Like to know which haircut is best suited for your face shape?
 The shape of your face is a major consideration when you are choosing them.
-A bob hair cut for example wouldn’t look right on someone who doesn’t have a lot of hair.
-Of course, other considerations are curl pattern, lack of curl pattern, texture of hair, and hair volume.
-Making informed decisions about your hair before you cut it off, is extremely important.
+A bob cut for example wouldn’t look right on someone who has really thin hair.

 Best Haircut for Your Face Shape